The “T” Cover Letter – The Only Type Worth Sending

 - Here’s a link to a second plain text template without formatting that you can modify, and then cut and paste into the body of an email:

 ► Plain Text Email Version of “T” Cover Letter Template.

 The reason this “T” Cover Letter is so effective should be obvious.
 Most recruiters and HR people are looking for exact matches to their job requirements, and are under a tremendous amount of time pressure to screen an overwhelming flood of applicants.
 [Read “The Brutal Truth on How Résumés Get Eliminated” for more on how that screening process works.]
 Typically, they’ll scan the first page of a résumé for 20-30 seconds, and if they don’t quickly see exactly what they think they want or need right up front … bye bye – delete key for you!
 By providing the “T” Cover Letter, you are simplifying their job, and cutting right to the chase of what they are looking for … the match!
 You are saying, in effect, “I’m exactly what you are looking for, and here is why!”
 It’s kind of like “Résumé Reading for Dummies!”
-If you truly match their job requirements point-for-point – and send the “T” Cover Letter to prove it – your chances of passing through that first step and progressing on to the next step (usually a phone screen) are WAY higher than someone who just sends a résumé with either a generic cover letter, or none at all.
+If you truly match their job requirements point-for-point – and send the “T” Cover Letter to prove it – your chances of passing through that first step and progressing on to the next step (usually a phone screen) will be WAY higher than someone who just sends a résumé with either a generic cover letter, or none at all.